Essays on population aging, fiscal policy, and international tax exporting

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Tosun, Mehmet Serkan, "Essays on population aging, fiscal policy, and international tax exporting" (2001).
 Economics - Dissertations.
-Paper 46.
+46.